14 Equation 854

 Conversely, any word of the above forms is equivalent to \(w\).

 We just verify claim (i), as claim (ii) is similar.
-The converse direction is clear from 5 (after quotienting down to \(M_X/\sim \)), so it suffices to prove the forward claim.
-By Theorem 1.8, it suffices to prove that the class of words described by (i) is preserved by any term rewriting operation, in which a term in the word is replaced by an equivalent term using 1.
+The converse direction is clear from Equation 5 (after quotienting down to \(M_X/\sim \)), so it suffices to prove the forward claim.
+By Theorem 1.8, it suffices to prove that the class of words described by (i) is preserved by any term rewriting operation, in which a term in the word is replaced by an equivalent term using Equation 1.
 Clearly the term is in \(w'_1\) or \(w'_2\) then the form of the word is preserved, and similarly if the term is in one of the \(v_i\).
 The only remaining case is if we are rewriting a term of the form

 If \(i{\gt}0\) we can rewrite this term down to \(x_{i-1}\), and this still preserves the required form (decrementing \(n\) by one).
 If \(i=0\) then we cannot perform such a rewriting because of the irreducibility of \(w_1 \diamond w_2\) and hence \(w'_1 \diamond w'_2\).
 Finally, we can rewrite \(x_i\) to \(x_i \diamond v\) where \(v\) is of the form